nuriel77/hornet-playbook/README.md

 * nginx (the webserver/proxy) is working properly
 * the back-end to which it is trying to connect isn't working properly.

 Nginx takes requests from the web and forwards those internally.
 For example, `https://my-site.io` tells nginx to connect to Hornet's dashboard.
-If Hornet is inactive (crashed? starting up?) then nginx would be unable to forward your requests to it.
+If Hornet is inactive (crashed? starting up?) then nginx would not be able to forward your requests to it.
 Make sure Hornet is working properly, e.g. checking logs: see [Control Hornet](#control-hornet).
 Note that when checking the logs, start from the bottom of the logs and scroll up to the line where you see the error began.

 ### Hornet Does Not Startup